maximsurov/microservices/README.md

 ## Summary
 You have just managed to run single node kubernetes cluster.
 Plus, you can communicate with it to deploy, scale, etc services by using fabric8 maven plugin.
 From docker perspectives there is counterpart of fabric8 maven plugin.
 It is called: com.spotify (docker-maven-plugin) though it is also powerfull it is indented to work only with docker, To work with kubernetes you should rely on fabric8 maven plugin.
+Thank you for reading.
+I wanted to share this knowledge and approach.
+Since I spent a lot of time trying to set up kubernetes (with Ubuntu, etc).
+It seems it is the most comfortable solution (for general Java developer not for linux guy) just to try locally.